- Cancer Information

-It may help to write down any questions you have and take this list with you to your appointments (see Questions for your doctor).
+It may help to write down any questions you have and take this list with you to your appointments (see this list of suggested questions).
 If your doctor uses medical terms you don’t understand, ask them to explain them in plain English.
-If you have several questions or concerns, ask for a longer appointment when booking.
+If you have several questions, ask for a longer appointment when booking.

-Taking notes or making an audio recording during the consultation can help you remember what was discussed.
-Many people like to have a family member or friend go with them for emotional support or to take part in the discussion.
-You may wish to ask them to make notes or simply wait in the waiting room.
+Taking notes can help you remember what was discussed.
+If you would like to record the discussion, ask your doctor first.
+It is a good idea to have a family member or friend go with you to appointments for emotional support or to take part in the discussion.
+You may wish to ask them to make notes or simply listen.

 Tell your doctor or nurse if you have: